ZervoTheProtogen/srmp-public/manual.md

 </details>

 <details>
-<summary>2.
+<summary>:two:.
 Installing the mod</summary>
-Once you know the GID (game installation directory) of your game you can move on to actually installing the mod.
-First up, make sure you have your GID open in a file explorer.
-Again the GID can be identified by having a subdirectory called SlimeRancher_Data.
+Once you know the GD (game directory) of your game you can move on to actually installing the mod.
+First, make sure you have your GD open in a file explorer.
+Again the GD can be identified by having a subdirectory called SlimeRancher_Data.
 Next, open the directory containing the downloaded mod zip archive (probably Downloads).
-Copy or move the zip into the GID, not into SlimeRancher_Data or another folder inside of the GID, but the GID itself.
+Copy or move the zip into the GD, not into SlimeRancher_Data or another folder inside of the GD, but the GD itself.
 Now that the zip archive is in place, extract it by right-clicking and selecting ‘extract here’.
 It should ask to replace a file in SlimeRancher_Data, if it does then select yes, if it doesn’t then you have extracted it to the wrong directory or you just need to move it out of a folder first.
 Once extracted correctly, it should have replaced a file in SlimeRancher_Data and created a new folder called Mods (do not put other mods in here).
 That’s it!
 Now move on to step 3.
 </details>

 <details>
-<summary>3.
+<summary>:three:.
 Verifying the install</summary>
 Now to test if everything has installed correctly.
 Start the game from your launcher and wait for it to load.
 If installed correctly a console window will also open that probably takes focus from the game.
 Do not panic, this is a feature and the game is still running in another window.
 Once in the main menu, you should see a gray box in the top-right.
 If you do, you did everything correctly.
 If you don’t, try pressing f4 and if it still doesn’t show up then you did something wrong, go back.
 Now that you have the mod installed correctly, you can enter a username in the gray box, it can be anything and will be the name shown in-game.
 Now that the mod is installed and working you can move on to using the mod.
 </details>

-### Linux
+### :penguin: Linux

 <!-- Unless someone else does it, I will update this section to be a lot more detailed and easier to understand in the future. -->

 <details>
 <summary>TL;DR</summary>
-Find the game installation directory, extract the downloaded zip file into that directory replacing files inside.
+Get Slime Rancher to run without the mod first.
+Find the game directory, extract the downloaded zip file into that directory.
+You should be prompted if you want to replace some files.
+Click yes.
 Done.

 ![smrpInstallShortLinux](./screenshots/srmp-install-short-linux.jpg)

 </details>

 <details>
-<summary>1.
+<summary>:one:.
 Getting the game to run</summary>
 In case you haven't already, it is strongly recommended to get the game running properly without issues before moving on to modding.
 I won't go into detail on how to do that here, but if you have it on steam        then use proton.
 If you have it on Epic Games or GoG then use Lutris, Heroic Games Launcher or a similar solution.
 Tweak until it runs properly.
 </details>

 <details>
-<summary>2.
-Finding the game installation directory</summary>
+<summary>:two:.
+Finding the game directory</summary>

 ![srmpInstallIdentifyGID](./screenshots/srmp-install-identify-gid.jpg)